 The accounting policies of the operating segments are the same as the significant accounting policies of the Group.
-Segment results are therefore measured on a similar basis as the operating result in the consolidated financial statements.
+Segment results are therefore measured on a similar basis as the operating result in the consolidated financial statements but are disclosed excluding "incidentals" and including lease depreciation and interest.
+The Group defines "incidentals" as material items that are out of usual business operations.